core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 This document specifically defines how this option is used by a proxy that can perform proxied CoAP group requests.

 Upon receiving a response to such a request from an origin server, the proxy includes the Reply-From Option in the response sent to the origin client (see {{sec-description}}).
-The proxy uses the option to indicate addressing information pertaining to that origin server, which the client can use in order to send an individual request intended for that server.
+The proxy uses the option to indicate addressing information pertaining to that origin server, which the client can use in order to send an individual request intended to that server.

 In particular, the client can use the addressing information specified in the option in order to identify the response originator and to possibly send it individual unicast requests later on, either directly or instead indirectly via the proxy.

 When used as defined in this document, the option value is set to the byte serialization of a CBOR sequence {{RFC8742}}, which is composed of at most two CBOR arrays.

-* The first CBOR array is REQUIRED and specifies a CRI (see {{I-D.ietf-core-href}}).
+* The first CBOR array is REQUIRED and specifies a CRI {{I-D.ietf-core-href}}.
 In particular, both 'scheme' and 'authority' are given, while 'path', 'query', and 'fragment' are not given.

-* The second CBOR array is OPTIONAL and specifies a CRI reference (see {{I-D.ietf-core-href}}).
+* The second CBOR array is OPTIONAL and specifies a CRI reference {{I-D.ietf-core-href}}.
 In particular, 'scheme' is set to `null` (0xf6), at least one of 'authority' and 'path' is given, and both 'query' and 'fragment' are not given.

-  If 'authority' is given in this CRI reference, then 'host' MUST NOT be of the form host-name within 'authority' of the CRI specified by the first CBOR array.
+  If 'authority' is given in this CRI reference, then the CRI specified by the first CBOR array MUST NOT have 'host' of the form host-name within 'authority'.

-  This CRI reference is relevant in some scenarios where the proxy is a reverse-proxy.
+  This CRI reference is relevant in some scenarios where the proxy is a reverse-proxy (see {{sec-reverse-proxies}}).

 The detailed use of this option is specified in {{ssec-resp-proc-proxy-steps}} and {{ssec-resp-proc-client-steps}} when the proxy is a forward-proxy, and in {{sec-reverse-proxies-proxy-side}} and {{sec-reverse-proxies-client-side}} when the proxy is a reverse-proxy.